Design0r/render_vault/README.md

 ### Requirements

-- Render Vault currently only supports Maya 2023 and 2024.
-Other Versions may work but are not tested.
+- Render Vault currently only supports Maya 2023 and 2024 on Windows and MacOS.
+Other Maya Versions and Operating Systems may work but are not tested.
-- Python 3.12 installed on the Machine the hosts the [Render Vault Server](https://github.com/Design0r/render_vault_server) (Can be your local PC or a Server connected to your Network)
+- Python 3.12 installed on the Machine that hosts the [Render Vault Server](https://github.com/Design0r/render_vault_server) (Can be your local PC or a Server connected to your Network)

 ### Installation